Dev-Sites/pixijs/v4-Gotchas.md

 ## PIXI.Container

-### There's no anchor in many pixi objects.
+### There's no `anchor` on non-Sprite objects.

 Anchor has a meaning only for Sprite-based objects.

-But there are [hacks](https://github.com/pixijs/pixi.js/issues/3272#issuecomment-349359529) that can help you if you sure.
+There are [hacks](https://github.com/pixijs/pixi.js/issues/3272#issuecomment-349359529) that can help achieve an anchor for other DisplayObjects.

 ### Filters on root PIXI.Container don't render